joobog/netcdf-bench/README.md

 The data is read/written in timesteps.

 ## Usage
-NetCDF-Bench is designed in that way that it can run without any parameters, but for advance usage our tool provides a number of parameters.
+NetCDF-Bench is designed in that way that it can run without any parameters, but for advanced usage our tool provides a number of parameters.

 ```
 Benchtool (datatype: int)